Why Youth Sports Emails Are So Hard to Manage (And What Parents Are Really Dealing With)

 - group chats

-And none of it is structured in a way that actually helps you manage your day.
+None of it is structured in a way that actually helps you manage your day.

 > Parents spend hours every week just trying to figure out what’s going on.